fire1/AmfLeech/README.md

 ### How to use

-Check */tests/read.php* file for example.
+Check `/tests/read.php` file for example.

-### Todos

- - Write Tests
- - Finish the project

 License
 ----